IBMTechSales/klp-workshop-labs/2162-LibertyApplicationManagement/README - Copy.md

 3. Click on the **Create WebSphereLibertyTrace** button.

-4. Accept the license

-    a.
-Click the `>` next to the licence file to expand the section

-    b.
-CLick the `Accept` chckbox to accept the license

-5. Replace `Specify_Pod_Name_Here` under the **Pod Name** text field with the pod name you copied earlier.
+4. Replace `Specify_Pod_Name_Here` under the **Pod Name** text field with the pod name you copied earlier.

-6. The **Trace Specification** field specifies the trace string to be used to selectively enable trace on Liberty server.
+5. The **Trace Specification** field specifies the trace string to be used to selectively enable trace on Liberty server.
 Let's use the default value.

-7. Click on the **Create** button.
+6. Click on the **Create** button.

-8. Click on `websphereliberty-trace-sample` from the list.
+7. Click on `websphereliberty-trace-sample` from the list.

-9. Scroll-down to the **Conditions** section and you should see `Enabled` status has value `True`.
+8. Scroll-down to the **Conditions** section and you should see `Enabled` status has value `True`.

 **Additional notes:**

    - Once the trace has started, it can be stopped by setting the `disable` parameter to true.